Guru & Avalokiteshvara: The Remainder of the Text

 Inspire me so that, having considered the situation of how wandering beings, who’ve (all) been my mothers and have raised me so well with their kindness, from beginningless time, are tormented by the crippling effects of compulsive existence or tranquil nirvana, I may develop a supreme bodhichitta aim and train in an ocean of (bodhisattva) deeds.

-We have aspiring bodhichitta ( smon-sems) and involved bodhichitta (’jug-sems):
+We have aspiring bodhichitta (smon-sems) and engaged bodhichitta (’jug-sems):

 • We aspire to attain this, our own individual not-yet-happened enlightenments.
-So first we merely aspire for that, and then we take this pledged state (smon-sems dam-bca’-can) that is really firm: “Nothing is ever going to turn me back from that.”
+First, we merely aspire for that, and then we take this pledged state (smon-sems dam-bca’-can) that is really firm: “Nothing is ever going to turn me back from that.”

 I always try to follow the guideline that Serkong Rinpoche, one of my main teachers, always said, which was “Milk the meaning out of all the words.
-There’s a lot of meaning in each of them” – like you milk a cow.
-You get more milk if you go back to the original Sanskrit and look at both the Tibetan and the Sanskrit and see how they worked with it.
-And if you can, look at the Chinese as well – and Mongolian, for that matter, but I don’t know Mongolian.
+There’s a lot of meaning in each of them,” like we milk a cow.
+We get more milk if we go back to the original Sanskrit and look at both the Tibetan and the Sanskrit and see how they worked with it.
+If we can, look at the Chinese as well – and Mongolian, for that matter, but I don’t know Mongolian.

-So one then becomes an avatar of the bodhisattva aim in one’s conduct and one’s actions. ( Conduct and actions is the same word.
-In English you tend to repeat yourself with a synonym, and often it’s totally unnecessary.
-But anyway.)
-For doing that, one takes bodhisattva vows.
+One then becomes an avatar of the bodhisattva aim in one’s conduct and one’s actions.
+Conduct and actions are the same word.
+In English, we tend to repeat ourselves with a synonym, and often it’s totally unnecessary.
+Anyway, for doing that, one takes bodhisattva vows.
 The vows, in a sense, set the boundaries that shape our behavior, and we are not going to go beyond that boundary.
-For example, praising myself and belittling others because I want to get some gain from others – so I’m basically wanting to fool them by saying how great I am – then obviously I’m not actually working to benefit them; I’m just working to benefit myself.
-And of course if they realize that, they’re never going to trust me.
-So this is a boundary that I’m not going to cross, because of the vows.
+For example, praising ourselves and belittling others because we want to get some gain from others – basically wanting to fool them by saying how great we are – then obviously we’re not actually working to benefit them; we’re just working to benefit ourselves.
+Of course, if they realize that, they’re never going to trust us.
+This is a boundary that we’re not going to cross because of the vows.

 Inspire me so that I may develop on my mind-stream a yoga of the joined pair: a stilled and settled state of shamatha and an exceptionally perceptive state of vipashyana, in which the hundreds of thousands of wonders of voidness, free, from the start, from the extremes (of truly established existence and total nonexistence) appear vividly, without impedance, on the face of the mirror of my perfectly clear and unwavering total absorption.

-Joined pair (zung-’brel) means that first we attain shamatha and then on top of it you join something else that is not naturally there.
+Joined pair (zung-’brel) means that first, we attain shamatha, and then on top of it, we join something else that is not naturally there.
 That’s why it’s called a joined pair.
-So on top of shamatha, you join and develop further vipashyana.
-You can’t have real vipashyana without shamatha as its basis.
+On top of shamatha, we join and develop further vipashyana.
+We can’t have real vipashyana without shamatha as its basis.

-And vipashyana, literally the Tibetan translates it as an exceptionally perceptive state of mind (lhag-mthong).
-In addition to this first sense of fitness from shamatha – being able to stay focused on something without any distraction, etc. – the mind is able to perceive anything.
-So it’s an additional sense of fitness – that the mind is able to understand and put things together, and so on.
+Vipashyana, literally the Tibetan translates it as an exceptionally perceptive state of mind (lhag-mthong).
+In addition to this first sense of fitness from shamatha – being able to stay focused on something without any distraction – the mind is able to perceive anything.
+It’s an additional sense of fitness that the mind is able to understand and put things together, and so on.

-Each of these can be developed with focusing on many, many, many different topics.
-I have it all listed from Lam-rim chen-mo on my website.
-There’s a big long list of what you can focus on to develop either shamatha or vipashyana or both, not just on voidness.
+Each of these can be developed by focusing on many, many, many different topics.
+I have them all listed from Lam-rim chen-mo on my website.
+There’s a long list of what we can focus on to develop either shamatha or vipashyana or both, not just on voidness.

-But here we are focusing them on voidness.
-And the explanation that I gave yesterday of the difference in the quality of the energy between discerning meditation and stabilizing meditation is also the case in terms of describing the difference between shamatha or vipashyana on the same topic:
+However, here we are focusing them on voidness.
+The explanation that I gave yesterday of the difference in the quality of the energy between discerning meditation and stabilizing meditation is also the case in terms of describing the difference between shamatha or vipashyana on the same topic:

-So we can have shamatha on voidness, and we can have vipashyana on voidness.
-They’re slightly different.
-But if it’s vipashyana on voidness, it’s pervasive that it has as its foundation shamatha – you’re not mentally wandering, you’re not dull.
+We can have shamatha on voidness, and we can have vipashyana on voidness.
+They’re slightly different, but if it’s vipashyana on voidness, it’s pervasive that it has as its foundation shamatha; we’re not mentally wandering, and we’re not dull.

 It’s appearing vividly, without impedance, so there’s no dullness; there are no hindrances.
-There’s many ways of understanding those words vividly and without impedance.
+There are many ways of understanding those words vividly and without impedance

 Inspire me so that, having entered the gateway to extremely profound mantra practice through the kindness of my fully qualified Vajradhara-mentor, a holder of the vajras,